 The main objective of the Source Derbyshire website is to advertise potential new contracts that businesses can bid for and to make it easier for businesses to find out about new sources of potential revenue.

 As well as new contract opportunities, you will also find a list of recurring contracts which you may also be able to bid for in the future.
 Visit the Source Derbyshire website.

-For information on grants available for Voluntary and Community Groups, visit the Links CVS website.
-The Chesterfield and North East Derbyshire Council for Voluntary Service and Action Ltd. The contact details are:
+For information on grants available for voluntary and community groups, visit the Chesterfield and North East Derbyshire Council for voluntary service and action Ltd website.
+Their contact details are:

 17 Newbold Road